SignalingDynamics-USTUTT/SignalingDynamics-USTUTT.github.io/_pages/join.md

 <p>Unfortunately, there are no open positions.</p>

 <h4>B.Sc. and M.Sc.
 Student</h4>
-<p><strong>Posted on 14.09.2023.</strong> We are seeking a M.Sc. student for computational research.
-If you are enrolled at the University of Stuttgart and are interested in learning how to build mathematical models to describe biological phenomena, please contact <a href="mailto:chengzhe.tian@izi.uni-stuttgart.de">Jun-Prof. Chengzhe Tian</a>.
-Prior experience in computational biology is not necessary.
-This position can be used to fulfill your Projektstudie and/or Masterarbeit requirement.
-It can also be converted to a Ph.D. position, if fundings are available.</p>
+<p>We are seeking one B.Sc. student and one M.Sc. student per year for thesis projects.
+Depending on your interest, the projects can be purely computational, purely experimental, or a mixture of both.
+If you are enrolled at the University of Stuttgart and are interested in joining us, please contact <a href="mailto:chengzhe.tian@izi.uni-stuttgart.de">Jun-Prof. Chengzhe Tian</a>.

 <h4>No Suitable Positions?</h4>
 <p>We are always looking for excellent candidates.
 Simply drop an email to <a href="mailto:chengzhe.tian@izi.uni-stuttgart.de">Jun-Prof. Chengzhe Tian</a> for a discussion, and we will work together to identify a solution.
 We are always happy to support applications for independent fellowships.</p>